 Scoring events can be monitored from the Scoring Event Manager.
 Users may Edit an event if they are the event creator, Score work for events that have started if they were selected as a grader, or Delete a scoring event.
 Additional functions include Publish/Unpublish, Rename, History, Score Review, Bulk Event Window Change, and Bulk Delete.

-- From the navigation bar, click on the Apps menu button (three horizontal lines/hamburger).
+- From the navigation bar, select the Apps menu button (three horizontal lines/hamburger).

 - Select Scoring Event from the dropdown.